 Material Jetting (MJ)

+Material Jetting is a relatively uncommon technology for 3D printing.
+It uses ultraviolet light to process photopolymer material.
+However, the material is not distributed in layers, as with other technologies, but is instead injected in the form of small drops.
 Material Jetting allows for the production of very complex and high quality elements with super fine parts.
 Another great advantage of the technology, however, is that it can create products combining several source materials and with more diverse properties.
 For example, rubber-like and solid polymers.
+The advantages and disadvantages described above make the Material Jetting technology suitable for a variety of prototypes and models with a time-limited life.

 Color Jet